Recent studies and data gives us a better idea of carbon footprints from cities.

 When we look at the top emitting cities list, we see a number of countries represented even in the top 30 cities, that aren’t on the top emitting countries list.

-Also, what we know about the most developed cities in the world, is that on a more granular level, we can see that a large portion of their carbon footprint comes from goods and services that are imported from outside the city limits, but consumed within the city.
+Also, what we know about the most developed cities in the world, is that on a more granular level, we can see that a large portion of their carbon footprint comes from goods and services that are imported from outside the city limits, but consumed within the city (so, other countries and cities are exporting goods and materials to them).

-We can also see that consumption happens in several more specific areas and activities than what we can see on the country level.
+We can also see that consumption happens in several more granular and specific activities than what we can see on the country level.

 Capital (commercial buildings and other buildings), utilities (electricity for example) and housing, food, beverage and tobacco, public transport, private transport and government are some of those activities.